 Figure 21.
-Full length design of MP0317, a tetra-DARPin with 2 CD-40 DARPins, 1 FAP DARPin, and 1 HSA DARPin.
+Full length design of MP0317, a tetra-DARPin with 2 CD-40 DARPin binders, 1 FAP DARPin binder, and 1 HSA DARPin binder.

-At the AACR virtual annual meeting in June 2020, we presented preclinical data that supports the intended profile and CD40-mediated immune activation capabilities of MP0317.
+At the 2020 AACR virtual annual meeting in June 2020, we presented preclinical data that supports the intended profile and CD40-mediated immune activation capabilities of MP0317.
 As depicted in Figure 22, MP0317 was found in human B cells, macrophages and DCs to activate the CD40 pathway solely in the presence of FAP-positive cells, confirming its strict dependence on FAP-mediated crosslinking.